parthrmehta28/india-front/replit.md

 - June 23, 2025.
 Updated section title from "Why Choose Us" and "Why India Front" to "Unique to India Front" in both navigation menu and section headline for clearer brand positioning
 - June 23, 2025.
 Replaced jarring decorative line with subtle dots: changed from solid line to three small dots using background element styling (blue/10, indigo/10) for better design cohesion; reduced spacing between headline and introductory text for improved layout compactness
 - June 24, 2025.
 Updated hero section headline: changed from "Journalism to Grow India" to "Journalism Shaping India's Economic Future", reduced font size (text-xl to text-5xl), and added strategic line break to fit in exactly 2 lines for optimal readability
 - June 27, 2025.
-Fixed mobile navigation functionality: improved mobile menu positioning with absolute positioning, added proper z-index, enhanced click handlers with smooth scrolling, and improved visual feedback with hover states
+Fixed mobile navigation functionality: improved mobile menu positioning with absolute positioning, added proper z-index, removed preventDefault to allow natural anchor behavior on mobile, and improved visual feedback with hover states
 - June 27, 2025.
 Updated footer community section: changed "Join Early Community" to "Join Our Community" for clearer messaging
 - June 27, 2025.
 Fixed orphan word in section 3 headline: added line break in "The India Front Edge: Our Process, Quality, and Approach" to prevent orphaned "Approach" word
 - June 27, 2025.
 Enhanced mobile typography: increased body copy and form text font sizes for better mobile readability with responsive CSS overrides for text-sm, text-base, and text-xs classes